errorcalc/FreeEsVclComponents/README.md

 **Version 3.1.0**
 The old version v2 here: https://github.com/errorcalc/FreeEsVclComponents/tree/Version2

-# If you need to install FreeEsVclComponents in several versions of Delphi, you can use   https://github.com/errorcalc/FreeEsVclComponents/blob/master/Packages/ for generate individual packages for every versions.
+# If you need to install FreeEsVclComponents in several versions of Delphi, you can use   https://github.com/errorcalc/FreeEsVclComponents/blob/master/Packages/ to generate individual packages for every version.

 Free Open Source components for Delphi & C++Builder (VCL) GetIt and Delphinus-Support

 **This library is Open Source software, can be used this in commercial projects, modify, and distribute as source code or binary files.**
-This library licensed at two license: Modified MIT License (MIT) and GNU GPL v2.
+This library licensed at two licenses: Modified MIT License (MIT) and GNU GPL v2.
-You can choose one of two license.
+You can choose one of two licenses.
 See "LICENSE.txt"

 **You can help, if you send me where you are using the component and attach a screenshot example of use**